AsgardCms/Documentation/core-module/assetmanager.md

 $view->with('jsFiles', $this->assetPipeline->allJs());
 ```

-Not in the master layout of the AdminLTE template you can simply loop over those assets:
+Now in the master layout of the AdminLTE template you can simply loop over those assets:

 ``` .language-php
 @foreach($cssFiles as $css)